SnaxFoundation/eosjs/README.md

 ⚠️ ***Important!
-We recently released a major breaking rewrite for eosjs.
+We recently released a major breaking rewrite for snaxjs.
 Be sure to lock your dependencies.*** ⚠️

-If you are looking for the the previous version of `eosjs` you can [find it here](https://github.com/EOSIO/eosjs/tree/v16.0.9).
+If you are looking for the the previous version of `snaxjs` you can [find it here](https://github.com/SNAX/snaxjs/tree/v16.0.9).

-# eosjs
+# snaxjs

-Javascript API for integration with EOSIO-based blockchains using [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
+Javascript API for integration with SNAX-based blockchains using [SNAX RPC API](https://developers.snax/snax-snaxnode/reference).

-Documentation can be found [here](https://eosio.github.io/eosjs)
+Documentation can be found [here](https://snax.github.io/snaxjs)

 ## Installation

 ### NodeJS

-`npm install eosjs@beta`
+`npm install snaxjs@beta`

 ## Basic Usage